OctopusDeploy/blog/blog/2021-08/deploying-to-azure-with-github-actions-and-octopus/index.md

 1. If a resource group doesn't exist, create one by going to **{{Home,Resource groups, Create}}.
 When created, take note of the Azure subscription ID of the resource group.
 2. In your **Resource group** click **{{Create, Web App}}**
-3. Create a Windows Node Application under runtime stack and operating system.
+3. For the publish setting, choose Docker container.
+4. For the operating system, choose linux.
-4. Take note of your Azure app name.
+5. Take note of your Azure app name.
 This will be the address of your web application: [webapp-name].azurewebsites.net
-5. Take note of the app service plan and resource group when setting up the application.
+6. Take note of the app service plan and resource group when setting up the application.

 In your Octopus Deploy instance, go to **{{Library, External feeds}}** and add the docker container registry feed by entering your docker credentials.
 Click save and test to confirm the connection.